Beata Szydło: Early political career

 Szydło was elected Mayor of Gmina Brzeszcze at the age of 35, holding this position for seven years.
 During her campaign, along with locals she helped renovate the school in a small town of Pcim, which lost its roof in a storm.
 In 2004, she participated in International Visitor Leadership Program.
 In September 2005, she was elected to the Sejm, the lower house of the Parliament of the Republic of Poland receiving 14,499 votes in 12 Chrzanów district, as a candidate of the conservative Law and Justice party.
 She was elected member of the 5th, 6th, 7th and 8th Parliament of the Republic of Poland.
-She was appointed vice-chairman of the Law and Justice Party On 24 July 2010, and later in September 2014, she succeeded Stanisław Kostrzewski as the treasurer of the Law and Justice party.
+Szydło was appointed vice-chairman of the Law and Justice Party on 24 July 2010, after which she succeeded Stanisław Kostrzewski as the treasurer of the Law and Justice party in September 2014.

-Following her successful leadership of Andrzej Duda's presidential campaign, at the Law and Justice party convention on 20 June 2015 Szydło was named as Law and Justice's candidate for Prime Minister in the Polish parliamentary election.
+Following her successful leadership of Andrzej Duda's presidential campaign, at the Law and Justice party convention on 20 June 2015 Szydło was named as Law and Justice's candidate for prime minister in the Polish parliamentary election.
 She was widely seen as being more moderate than Law and Justice chairman Jarosław Kaczyński.

 At the October 2015 election, Law and Justice won a decisive victory, becoming the first Polish party to win an outright majority since the end of Communism.
 Szydło was sworn in as prime minister on 16 November 2015.